 Dear Colleague:

-With the advent of the Printz Award (which recognizes the most significant piece of literature published for teens each year), more and more titles are being published for teens.
-As professionals dedicated to connecting teens and books, we need a way to identify not only the best books published for teens each year, but also teen pleasers, those with proven teen appeal.
+With the advent of the Printz Award (which recognizes the most significant piece of Literature published for teens each year), more and more titles are being published for teens.
+As professionals dedicated to connecting teens and books, we need to identify not only the best books published for teens each year, but also teen pleasers, those with proven teen appeal.
 Seminars such as this one are the perfect solution.

 But what about past classics of teen literature?
 Do they have a place in the pantheon for today’s busy teens?
 Absolutely.
 These are titles that have lasted because they continue to speak to the hearts and minds of teens.
-Pair them with contemporary award winners and you have a winning combination.

 Sincerely,